keoja/hyperledger-ansible/README.md

   ssh-copy-id -i ~/.ssh/id_rsa.pub daford@10.12.34.100
   ```

-6. Edit the Ansible `fabrichosts` file to include the new machine.
+6. Edit the Ansible `fabrichosts` file to include the new machine as a "host".
+This means creating a "hostX" entry (e.g., "host4") for it's IP4 address and user id, and adding the host's label to the appropriate categories as per the role the machine will be playing in the Fabric instance.
+At the very least it should be added to the "[allmachines]", "[dockerhosts]", and "[swarmnodes]" categories.

 ### Use Ansible to "ping" the hosts to check for connectivity.

-An easy way to test of things are configured correctly is to "ping" the hosts.
+An easy way to test if things are configured correctly is to use Ansible to "ping" the hosts.

 ```
     ansible -i fabrichosts allmachines -m ping